vncorenlp/VnCoreNLP/Readme.md

 You can run VnCoreNLP to annotate an input raw text corpus (e.g. a collection of news content) by using following commands:

-    //To perform word segmentation, POS tagging, NER and then dependency parsing
+    // To perform word segmentation, POS tagging, NER and then dependency parsing
     $ java -Xmx2g -jar VnCoreNLP-1.1.jar -fin input.txt -fout output.txt
     // To perform word segmentation, POS tagging and then NER
     $ java -Xmx2g -jar VnCoreNLP-1.1.jar -fin input.txt -fout output.txt -annotators wseg,pos,ner